FreeCAD/FreeCAD-documentation/wiki/TechDraw_DetailView.md

 ## Description

-The Detail tool creates a view of small area of an existing view.
+The **TechDraw DetailView** tool creates a view of small area of an existing view.

  ![](images/ViewDetail.png )
 *Detail view with circular viewbox of an existing view*